doomemacs/doomemacs/README.md

 If you'd like to support my efforts, I welcome contributions of any kind:

-+ I love pull requests and bug reports (read the [contribution guidelines][wiki-contribute] first though!), and elisp pointers are especially welcome.
++ I love pull requests and bug reports, and elisp pointers are especially welcome.
 Seriously, don't hesitate to [tell me my Elisp-fu sucks][doom-new-issue]!
 + I'm happy to discuss Emacs workflow, ideas or tooling.
 If you think I, Doom or